 The paper complements the Charity’s other work, which includes its Whole Picture Toolkit for mentally healthy productions.

-How can we work together to reduce retention?
+How can we work together to improve retention?

 Implementing the approaches described in the Toolkit would aid retention of older, experienced workers who might otherwise burn out and leave.
 Our goal is to see these approaches rolled out to the whole industry, making the industry a place that is good for mental health, and enables workers to achieve a healthy work-life balance.